ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/month-view.md

 # Styling the RadCalendar Month View

-To apply custom style for the month view, you need to initialize the `monthViewStyle` property of `RadCalendar` with a `CalendarMonthViewStyle` instance.
+Тo apply custom styling to the month view, you need to initialize the `monthViewStyle` property of `RadCalendar` with a `CalendarMonthViewStyle` instance.

 ## View Styling